oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

 2) Try quantization:

     You can set reduce the memory footprint of the model by enabling quantization.
 Here are the steps to enable quantization -
-    a.
-Go to create model deployment and select the model you want to deploy
+    1. Go to create model deployment and select the model you want to deploy
-    b.
-Click on advanced section
+    2. Click on advanced section
-    c.
-Input the quantization option as per the documentation of the inference container.
+    3. Input the quantization option as per the documentation of the inference container.
 Eg. If you are using vLLM, you can input `--quantization` for Name and `fp8` for value.
 This will load the model in 8bit reducing the memory requirement by half.
 You can try `--quantization bitsandbytes` and `--load-format bitsandbytes` to load in 4 bits.

 II.
 The model supports large context length and there is not enough room for creating KV cache.